-- (3) Notice of action to be taken under subsection (2) shall be given to the owner or custodian in writing before the action is taken. - (4) Subject to subsection (5), section 55 applies to the destruction of animals and plants and their products under this section, replacing references to the importer of an article by references to the owner or custodian of it. - (5) The cost of treatment or destruction under this section is to be borne by the Government, and the owner is entitled to compensation [but not consequential loss for destruction of an article under this section the Secretary may by notice in writing declare the land or premises, to be an infested biosecurity controlled area in respect of that pest or disease.

-- 62. Infested biosecurity controlled areas (1) If - - (a) an animal or plant on land or premises in any area of the Cook Islands is found to be infested by a pest or disease; and - (b) the powers in sections 59 to 61 are inadequate to control the outbreak,
+- (3) Notice of action to be taken under subsection (2) must be given to the owner or custodian in writing before the action is taken. - (4) Subject to subsection (5), section 55 applies to the destruction of animals and plants and their products under this section, replacing references to the importer of an article by references to the owner or custodian of it. - (5) The cost of treatment or destruction under this section is to be borne by the Ministry, and the owner is entitled to compensation (but not consequential loss) for destruction of an article under this section. - 62.
+(1) If - - (a) an animal or plant on land or premises in any area of Solomon Islands is found to be infested by a pest or disease; and - (b) the powers in sections 59 to 61 are inadequate to control the outbreak, the Minister may, on the advice of the Director, declare, by order in the Gazette, the land or premises to be an infested biosecurity controlled area in respect of that pest or disease.